ICD-11 code : 6B80;

 UMLS correspondences (same concept)

-Anorexia Nervosa is characterized by significantly low body weight for the individual's
+Anorexia Nervosa is characterised by significantly low body weight for the individual's

 is accompanied by a persistent pattern of behaviours to prevent restoration of normal